-- Develop agendas and prepare and assemble papers for each meeting - the extent of consultation with the committee Chair on this task is the choice of individual Chairs; - agendas must be manageable in terms of length. - Dispatch agenda papers seven days prior to the meeting date - late dispatch of papers and tabling of papers are to be avoided where possible.
+- Develop agendas and prepare and assemble papers for each meeting, in consultation with Chairs.
+Agendas must be manageable in terms of length. - Dispatch agenda papers seven days prior to the meeting date - late dispatch of papers and tabling of papers is to be avoided where possible.